NikhilNarayana/Melee-YouTube-Uploader/README.md

 A modified version of FRC-YouTube-Uploader for Super Smash Bros.
 Melee and Super Smash Bros.
 Ultimate.

-Minimal, anonymous or already public data is collected on Google Sheets [here](https://docs.google.com/spreadsheets/d/1TavrlG3uiLLJUwrx6UB0CCyjbiWElYE8sCev6fWclaw/edit#gid=0), this is to help figure out if certain highly specific features are being used.
+Already public/non-sensitive data is collected on Google Sheets [here](https://docs.google.com/spreadsheets/d/1TavrlG3uiLLJUwrx6UB0CCyjbiWElYE8sCev6fWclaw/edit#gid=0), this is to help figure out if certain highly specific features are being used.

 **IMPORTANT NOTE**